Joel-Singh/nixos/notes/denison-snake-programming-game-notes.md

 - Run the game with the following controls:

 - Controls: D to start the next match after the previous has ended.
 L to step forward.
 A to print the current rankings to std out.
-Space to unpause.

 - Display on screen who is currently going against each other
 - Display on screen the reason for the win.
 E.g going into a wall, ran out of time,